drj11/sixtyforth/ticklist.md

 KEY

 i - implemented
+p - implemented but untested
-m - implemented in a modified fashion p - partially implemented (for example, small inputs only)
+p - partially implemented (for example, small inputs only)